Boundary disputes with a Neighbour? What to do before selling your home

 More straightforward disputes might be where a boundary fence has blown down but neither side will accept the responsibility or cost of repair.

 Should you ignore a boundary issue?

 Keeping quiet about any dispute and hoping that a buyer doesn't find out about it, or misrepresenting the facts, are not sensible (or legal) options.

 A would-be buyer who learns of a dispute is likely to have second thoughts.
 They may pull out altogether.
 This could cause you to lose your own purchase and collapse a whole chain.
 If the existence of the dispute only comes to light after the sale is completed, you could end up on the wrong end of expensive litigation.

 If you cannot reach an amicable solution with your neighbour, you should speak to your conveyancing solicitor.
 Solicitors may already be involved in the dispute, but it is advisable to consult a property-specialist solicitor too.

 Your conveyancing solicitor may be better placed to recommend the course of action most likely to ensure a successful sale.
 In contrast, a litigation specialist might only focus on "winning" the dispute, rather than safeguarding your property's future sale prospects.

 The 'TA6' Property Information Form

-The buyer's solicitor will require you to complete an extensive Property Information Form.
+The buyer's solicitor will require you to complete the extensive TA6 Property Information Form.
 Giving false or misleading replies to the questions on this form can lead to a subsequent claim for misrepresentation.
 Leaving a question blank may even cause a buyer to infer that there are problems.
 It is generally advisable to be clear and accurate in your answers.

 Questions that you will need to answer

 There are several questions on the information form relating to property boundaries and disputes, in particular:

 - Is the seller aware of any boundary feature having been moved in the last 10 years or during the seller's period of ownership if longer?

 - Have there been any disputes regarding the property or a property nearby?

-- Is the seller aware anything which might lead to a dispute?
+- Is the seller aware of anything which might lead to a dispute?

 The buyer's solicitor will also expect the seller to confirm who owns (or has accepted responsibility for) which boundaries.